Two Knights Defense

 First recorded by Giulio Cesare Polerio (c.
 1550 – c.
-1610) in the late 16th century, this line of the Italian Game was extensively developed in the 19th century.
-Black's third move is a more aggressive defense than the Giuoco Piano (3...Bc5).
-Black allows White to attack his f7-pawn with 4.Ng5.
-If White does so, the game quickly takes on a tactical character: Black is practically forced to give up a pawn for the initiative.
-The complications are such that David Bronstein suggested that the term "defense" does not fit, and that the name "Chigorin Counterattack" would be more appropriate.
-The Two Knights has been adopted as Black by many aggressive players including Mikhail Chigorin and Paul Keres, and world champions Mikhail Tal and Boris Spassky.
-In modern grandmaster play, 3.Bc4 is less common than 3.Bb5, and the more solid 3...Bc5 is the most frequent reply, so the Two Knights Defense is infrequently seen.
-It remains popular with amateur players.
-The theory of this opening has been explored extensively in correspondence chess by players such as Hans Berliner and Yakov Estrin.
+1610) in c.
+1580, this line of the Italian Game was extensively developed in the 19th century.
+Black's third move, attacking White's pawn on e4, is a more aggressive continuation than the Giuoco Piano with 3...Bc5.
+White’s most direct approach is 4.Ng5, immediately attacking Black’s vulnerable f7-pawn.
+David Bronstein noted that the term defense doesn’t capture the opening’s true character and suggested Chigorin Counterattack as a more accurate name.
+The Two Knights Defense has been played and analyzed by many aggressive players including Mikhail Chigorin, Paul Keres, and world champions Mikhail Tal and Boris Spassky.

-Main variations